programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 [Pandas](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe) is another python library that we will use.
 It's very popular library amongst scientists and mathematicians to manipulate and analyse data.

 Finally, [Pip](http://pip.readthedocs.org/en/stable/) is a very useful package manager to help you install things like Geopy and Pandas!
-If you've [already installed Python](http://programminghistorian.org/lessons/introduction-and-installation) and pip, run type 'pip list' to see if you already have the geopy and pandas packages installed.
+If you've [already installed Python](http://programminghistorian.org/lessons/introduction-and-installation) and pip, type ```pip list``` to see if you already have the geopy and pandas packages installed.
 If you do not have pip installed, you can download [get-pip.py](https://bootstrap.pypa.io/get-pip.py), then from your command line go to the directory where get-pip.py is located and run

 ```python get-pip.py ```